 The last step in determining if you can use a domain name or not is to find out if it is available for purchase.

-Many times, people purchase different domain names and park them.
-That means there is not a site attached to it, but they own the name and will only let it go if you pay a premium.
+Many times, people purchase different domains and park them.
+That means there is no site attached to it, but they own the name and will only let it go if you pay a premium.
 If you find that this is the case, it might be worth investing in the domain to buy it.
 Only you know the budget.

-If you find that the .com is not available, but another extension is, do not purchase it.
-Domains are much better served as the .com versions rather than .net or .co (and do not use .org unless you are a non-profit organization).
+If you find that the .com is not available but another extension is, do not purchase it.
+Domains are better served as the .com versions rather than .net or .co (and do not use .org unless you are a non-profit organization).

 But, whatever you do, do NOT go to GoDaddy or other domain sites to search.
 They will see you doing that and will raise the price.
 Squatters also see you searching and can purchase the name from beneath you – and want you to pay more to buy it.

 To see if a domain is available, type it into your browser!
 If it says it is for sale, you can go and buy it – but not through just any site.
 Check the section below for the best place to buy a domain.